morpho-org/universal-rewards-distributor/README.md

 # Universal Rewards Distributor
-The Universal Rewards Distributor (URD), is a smart contract that allows for the distribution of multiple ERC20 tokens from a single off-chain computed Merkle tree.
+The Universal Rewards Distributor (URD), is a smart contract that allows for the distribution of multiple ERC20 tokens from a single offchain computed Merkle tree.

 Each URD contract has an owner and a group of updaters.
 These updaters can submit a new root to a pending value, which is subject to a timelock (that can be set to 0).
 Once the timelock period ends, anyone can accept this pending value.
 However, during the timelock period, the owner has veto power and can remove the pending value.